PlotTwist: A Creative Plot Generation Framework with Small Language Models: Introduction

+This observation motivates a natural question: can Small Language Models (SLMs), defined here as models with $\leq 3$B active parameters per token, generate creative plots of comparable quality to frontier LLMs when aligned using an appropriate structural scaffolding?
+We hypothesize that the key lies not in model scale, but in externalizing narrative structure into explicit evaluative and training signals.
+Rather than relying on a monolithic model to implicitly learn all aspects of narrative quality through token prediction, we propose decomposing the generation process into specialized, modular components.
+This architectural separation enables SLMs to leverage explicit guidance where large models rely on emergent capabilities, effectively trading model capacity for structured workflow design.
 To operationalize this approach, we introduce \textsc{PlotTwist}, a three-component framework for concise premise-conditioned plot generation with SLMs.
-The first component is an \textbf{Aspect Rating Reward Model} that evaluates plots across five Narrative Quality Dimensions (NQDs): character development, tone consistency, pacing, narrative coherence, and emotional turning points.
-The second component is a \textbf{Mixture-of-Experts (MoE) Plot Generator} based on Qwen-3-30B-A3B (3B active parameters), trained via Direct Preference Optimization (DPO) \cite{rafailov2023direct} on preference pairs derived from the above aspect rating reward model.
-The third component is an \textbf{Agentic Evaluation Module} that operates independently of the training pipeline, providing post-hoc assessment through structured, weakness-focused criteria.
-This modular separation ensures that training-time optimization and evaluation-time analysis rely on distinct mechanisms, reducing the risk of reward hacking or circular validation.
+The first component is an \textit{Aspect Rating Reward Model} that evaluates plots across five Narrative Quality Dimensions (NQDs): character development, tone consistency, pacing, narrative coherence, and emotional turning points.
+The second component is a \textit{Mixture-of-Experts (MoE) Plot Generator} based on Qwen-3-30B-A3B (3B active parameters), trained via Direct Preference Optimization (DPO) \cite{rafailov2023direct} on preference pairs derived from the aspect rating reward model.
+The third component is an \textit{Agentic Evaluation Module with a Cross-Family Jury} that operates independently of the training pipeline, providing post-hoc assessment through structured, weakness-focused criteria.
+The key contributions of this work are as follows. \begin{itemize}[leftmargin=*,noitemsep,topsep=2pt] \item \textbf{Structured Workflow using SLMs for Plot Generation.} We propose a modular framework comprising an Aspect Rating Reward Model, a DPO-trained MoE Plot Generator, and an independent Agentic Evaluation Module. \item \textbf{Positive--Negative Prompting for Aspect Rating Reward Modeling.} We introduce a novel prompting strategy that mitigates positivity bias in LLM-based evaluation, enabling reliable aspect-level supervision across five NQDs. \item \textbf{Agentic Evaluation using a Cross-Family Jury.} We develop a cross-family jury of five open-weight LLMs, together with a pre-registered evaluation protocol incorporating structured deliberation, a held-out judge, and reliability analyses. \item \textbf{External Validation of Evaluation Components.} We demonstrate that both the reward model and the agentic evaluator reliably distinguish acclaimed from critically panned plots across all NQDs. \item \textbf{Efficient, Quality-Adaptive Plot Generation.} We show that \textsc{PlotTwist} outperforms all baselines across multiple NQDs and achieves higher per-premise win rates against all but the strongest baseline, with which it remains competitive, despite using only 3B active parameters.
+Moreover, \textsc{PlotTwist} exhibits principled intervention scaling across quality strata, lightly refining strong narratives while substantially restructuring weak ones rather than uniformly inflating scores. \end{itemize}